 Alternates with Library Science 305; 306.
-Not offered in 1941-1942.
+Offered in 1942-1943.

 303, 304.
-Administration of School Libraries.-A study of the problems of maintaining effective school library service; planning the school library; the use of student assistants; records; accessioning; mechanical preparation of books; mending; binding; lending systems; interlibrary loans; the responsibility and opportunity of the library in carrying out the educational objectives of the school program.
+ADMINISTRATION OF SCHOOL LIBRARIES.-A study of the problems of maintaining effective school library service; planning the school library; the use of student assistants; records; accessioning; mechanical preparation of books; mending; binding; lending systems; interlibrary loans; the responsibility and opportunity of the library in carrying out the educational objectives of the school program.